 Gina Caldwell.
-Associate Professor
+Associate Professor Education:

-Education:

-Ph.D. in General Teaching Psychology, Walden University;

-M.A. in Psychology, Specialization in Animal Behavior & Conservation, Hunter College:

-M.A. of Philosophy in Psychology, Walden University:

-B.S. in Psychology & Marine Science Specialization, Slippery Rock University in animal behavior and psychology.
-She has dedicated her career to animal training, behavior, and welfare.
-Dr. Caldwell has over twenty-five years of experience in the behavioral science and zoological fields, working with a variety of species; her graduate research focused on the effects of environmental enrichment on sea otter behavior.
+Ph.D. in General Teaching Psychology, Walden University; M.A. in Psychology, Specialization in Animal Behavior & Conservation, Hunter College; M.A. of Philosophy in Psychology, Walden University; B.S. in Psychology & Marine Science Specialization, Slippery Rock her graduate research focused on the effects of environmental enrichment on sea otter behavior.
 She has participated in several marine conservation and research projects with a diverse group of animals, including bottlenose dolphins, sea otters, penguins, and right whales.